 I am known as Alfrun, daughter of Briet and Dómari.
 Born in the 806th year after fracture, these gardens without compare I will call my cradle.
 Under the guise of he, who shall garden the fractured lands, our lord Eikthyrnir, I have lived 14 years of bliss.
 But now these days have ended.
 The people of Ymir have come.
 From the three corners of the world, they have gathered.
 To purge us.

-“This is…” Eric exhaled and shook his head in disappointment, and Altera closed her eyes, looking away from the room.
+“This is…” Eric exhaled and shook his head in disappointment, and Altera closed her eyes, looking away.

-The room in front of their eyes was aquamarine, as it always had been the case so far.
+The room in front of their eyes was aquamarine.
 In itself, the room was not different from any other.
 But this chamber was void of objects, and it was void of life.
 There were just bodies, perhaps thirty in number.
 In another situation, one could joke that the inhabitants had applied the temple’s numerical motif to themselves and adopted it – consciously or subconsciously – into their behavior.
 Skeletons were scattered everywhere.
 Their flesh and skin have long withered away.
 Layers and layers of dust covered their white bones.
-They laid on the ground – have given up all hope – and waited for an end.
+They lay on the ground – have given up all hope – and waited for an end.
 Some had fought a battle they couldn’t win.
 One had struck a knife into their ribcage.
 Two bodies were embracing each other – their bodies connected through a kiss that would last beyond death.
 Ragna saw the bodies of grown men and some that would not even reach her knees.
 In a corner sat two adults, and in their arms, they cradled their infant child.
-And so many more that her eyes saw.

 All we know and all we have gathered will cease to be.
 And when the last token of our lives vanishes, our god will die as well.
 I do not know the reason for their desire.
 What have we done?
 Why do they fear our lord?
 We lived in peace in our garden.
-We never conquest.
-We never threat and we have nothing to offer.
+We never conquer.
+We never threaten, and we have nothing to offer.

 Ragna raised her body and walked towards the room.
 Standing at the entrance, she stopped.

 Should she take another next step and enter?
 And disturb the final rest of these souls?
-As horrible as it was, if she were to avoid their fate, then they would have to explore every spot in this place to find clues.
+As horrible as it was, if she wanted to leave this place, then they would have to explore every spot in this place to find clues.
 There was no way around that.

 The only certainty I know, I have to carve proof.
 Proof that we lived.
 Will this folly of mine have any meaning?
 But as I wonder if there will be a tomorrow, I can only write.
 Perhaps this is my attempt to remain at my wits and not lose to the madness.
 We are trapped.
 As we gathered sanctuary in the ground, we lost access.
 We have been blocked out.
 The doors are shut.
 We cannot open them.
 Was it an act of our Lord?
 Or a ploy of our enemies?
 What should be a lifeline became our tomb.
 We can only hope that we will be saved once a man of good faith gains access.